achieven/jobber/docs/architecture/architecture.md

 **Limitations**:

 - Time constraints preventing full pub-sub implementation
-- Stats are at the POC level - proving nice data for each category, but have some limitations in the quality of the data and some not sully performance optimized
 - Excluding immutability for specific fields (job name/id/data)
+- Stats are at the POC level - proving nice data for each category, but have some limitations regarding the quality of the data and some are not fully performance optimized
 - Redundant calls to OpenAI and Redis/Couchbase upserts
 - Memory overhead for storing keys as string